csiro-fair/marimba/docs/pipeline.md

     Collection to a Marimba Project.
   - In this schema, you define the Collection-level metadata to be captured, such as `deployment_id`, `site_id`, `batch_id`, `data_collector`, etc.
-  - The result of this metadata capture is stored in a `collection.yml` file located in the Collection’s root directory.
+  - The result of this captured metadata are stored in a `collection.yml` file located in the Collection’s root directory.
 This metadata is then made available by Marimba throughout all stages of Pipeline processing.

 - `_import()`:
   - This method manages the importation of raw data into a designated Marimba Collection.
 It is designed to be implemented for a single import source, such as a folder on a hard disk or a mounted external storage device.
-    Core Marimba orchestrates the execution of this method across each installed Pipeline for every specified import source within the Collection.
+    Core Marimba orchestrates the execution of this method for each installed Pipeline and every specified import source within the Collection.
   - The primary function of this method is to ensure that all raw data files are correctly transferred into the designated Collection directory, ready for subsequent processing stages.
-During this step, there is also the option to implement hierarchical directory structuring and renaming of files to enhance data organization.
+During this step, there is also the potential to implement hierarchical directory structuring and renaming of files to enhance data organization.
   - This import process is useful for maintaining the integrity and organization of data within a Marimba Project, enabling effective and efficient data management across the entire Pipeline workflow.

 - `_process()`:
   - This method contains the core processing logic of the Pipeline.
-It is responsible for applying specific transformations, analyses, and enhancements to the imported data within the Marimba Collection.
+It is responsible for applying specific transformations, analyses, and enhancements to the imported data within Marimba Collections.
-  - The `_process` method should be designed to handle the unique requirements and characteristics of the data, and can include processing steps such as converting image file formats, transcoding video files, generating image thumbnails, and merging sensor data etc.
+  - The `_process` method should be designed to handle the unique requirements and characteristics of the data, and can include processing steps such as converting image file formats, transcoding video files, generating image thumbnails, merging sensor data, etc.
   - Once the `_process` method has been executed, the data should be ready for the final packaging stage.